joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

 Normally it's a good idea to pick a few ideas from other programmers, and build your own technique from there.
 Stick with the most commonly used programming styles and develop a consistent style from there.

-Also: Always use two to four spaces for indentation instead of tabs!
-Tabs only serve to make your code a nightmare (that is, if you look at it in other text document viewers).
+Also: __Always__ use two to four spaces for indentation instead of tabs!
+Tabs only serve to make your code a nightmare (that is, if you look at it in other text editors).

 #### General FAQ
 - http://stackoverflow.com/ - website with plenty of helpful questions/answers